tunjan/mle-homework/README.md

 ## Overview of Functionality

-1. **Data Generation:**
-   - Generate the data that the model will be trained and tested on, for simplicity sake, the Iris dataset will be used.
+1. **Data Generation:** Generate the data that the model will be trained and tested on.
+For simplicity's sake, the Iris dataset will be used.

-2. **Model Training:**
+2. **Model Training:** The model is trained using the `train.py` script, which uses the `iris_train.csv` dataset.
-   - Training  the model with the `train.py` script.
-The `iris_train.csv` dataset wil be used.

-3. **Inference on Unseen Data:**
-   - The trained model is then used to make predictions on the unseen data from `iris_test.csv`.
+3. **Inference on Unseen Data:** The model is used to predict outcomes using unseen data from the `iris_test.csv` file.
+It ouputs the results to a `.csv` file.

 ## Usage